Welcome to the Fascinating World of Enzymes!

 Enzymes are small biochemical digesters.
-They have the individual power to break apart vitamins, minerals, proteins, carbohydrates, fats, etc. and make them absorb-able.
-Remember that enzymes do not become part of the end product but they do make the process possible.
+They have the power to break apart vitamins, minerals, proteins, carbohydrates, fats, etc. and make them easily absorbed.
+(Remember that enzymes do not become part of the end product but they do make the process possible.)
 With the use of enzymes, you can do many things.
-You can stimulate and improve water’s appearance naturally, repel parasites, sanitize an area, or dissolve waste more quickly.
+You can stimulate and improve water’s appearance naturally, repel parasites, sanitize an area, dissolve waste more quickly, or extend the life of cut flowers and Christmas Trees.

 |Amino acids, like this valine, are the principal building blocks of both enzymes & proteins.|

 In the pool and spa industry, enzymes are used to digest or break down oils from suntan lotions, body lotions, hair products, soaps and cosmetics.
 They also digest perspiration, pollen and other small organic particles.
 Enzymes slowly turn oils into carbon dioxide and water, without leaving behind any residue or chemical fragments.
-Without a lot of effort, Enzymes enable pool and spa owners the ability to remove oils that form the bathtub ring.
+Without a lot of effort, Enzymes enable pool and spa owners the ability to remove oils that form the bathtub ring, without the use of any harmful chemicals.

 With the use of enzymes in pools and spas, water can be used longer before draining, less chlorine and or bromine is needed, filters don’t have to be cleaned as often and the buildup of scum lines on the tile and liners is reduced.
-Maintenance time is reduced with the use of enzymes.
+Enzymes can save you money and time by reducing the need for upkeep or reducing the need to buy and use chemicals.

 For all of their usefulness, it is important to be clear on what enzymes are not.
 They are not fast acting, all-purpose clarifiers, nor are they anti-foam agents, chemicals or pesticides.
 However, they can clarify water, and sometimes remove foam, as long as the contaminants are of organic nature.

 |A wrench is unchanged after 1,000’s of uses; similarly, an enzyme keeps working after completing a reaction.|